pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 | orderByDescending | True/False  | Whether or not the leaderboard should be displayed in descending order, related to the number of deaths |

 ### On Change Event / Update Game
-[justify]These actions are based on changes happening.[/justify]
+These actions are based on changes happening.
 #### On Change Event
-[justify]This action will trigger anytime the current death counter is being changed, or if a game has been added/removed to/from the counters.
-It is disabled by default just in case.[/justify]
+This action will trigger anytime the current death counter is being changed, or if a game has been added/removed to/from the counters.
+It is disabled by default just in case.

-[justify]It uses a custom trigger which you can use yourself on any action you want.
-Under Triggers: `Custom > [pwn] Extensions > DeathCounter Single > DeathCounter Update`[/justify]
+It uses a custom trigger which you can use yourself on any action you want.
+Under Triggers: `Custom > [pwn] Extensions > DeathCounter Single > DeathCounter Update`

 #### Update Game
-[justify]This action will trigger every time you change your category on Twitch.
-This action will also have the normal arguments that are generated by the death count available so you can do actions for example when you switch to a game and if it has a death counter do something, like enabling your death counter overlay for example.[/justify]
+This action will trigger every time you change your category on Twitch.
+This action will also have the normal arguments that are generated by the death count available so you can do actions for example when you switch to a game and if it has a death counter do something, like enabling your death counter overlay for example.

 ### Upgrade / Settings
-[justify]This action is used to either upgrade from the old death counter (v1.4.0) if not all counters were transferred on the initial execution of the new counter or to set certain settings values. [/justify]
+This action is used to either upgrade from the old death counter (v1.4.0) if not all counters were transferred on the initial execution of the new counter or to set certain settings values.

-[justify]This action is executed by right-clicking the test trigger and selecting "Test Trigger"[/justify]
+This action is executed by right-clicking the test trigger and selecting "Test Trigger"

 | **Argument Name**           | **Value**          | **Description**                                                                                                  |
 |------------------------|--------------------|------------------------------------------------------------------------------------------------------------------|